SABS-R3-Epidemiology/rEpiabm/README.md

 * HostProgressionSweep - Individual’s Infection progress is updated using the compartmental model

 **Instructions:**
-1. After saving the configured file *andorra_simulation_flow.R*, run this code!
+1. After saving the configured file, either `simulation_epigeopop.R` or `simulation_toy.R`, run this code!

 ### Step 5: Evaluate results
-A simulation produces one csv output file by default, found in data/*<your_country>*/simulation_outputs.
+A simulation produces one csv output file by default, found in the directory `data/<your_country>/simulation_outputs`.
 This file contains the number of individuals for each infection status (S, E, I<sub>mild</sub>, etc) for each day.

 It also produces a SI<sub>mild</sub>RD plot, which shows the overall progression of each status for the duration of the simulation.